alex-toy/sparkify_EMR/README.md

 ## 1. Purpose of the project

-The purpose of the project is to build an ETL pipeline that extracts data from S3, stages it in Redshift, and transforms data into a set of dimensional tables for analysis and insights in what songs users are listening to.
-Data is modelled according to a star schema with fact and dimension tables for fast and easy analysis.
-Redshift gives the opportunity to execute SQL statements that create the analytics tables from these staging tables.
+The purpose of the project is to move a data warehouse to a data lake.
+The data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+The projects consists in building an ETL pipeline that extracts data from S3, processes it using Spark, and loads the data back into S3 as a set of dimensional tables.
+This will allow the analytics team to continue finding insights in what songs users are listening to.

 ## 2. Database schema design and ETL pipeline